jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Classic/modifications/pedals/compatible.rst

 foot pedals.
 These can only be used with the dVRK controllers and can't be connected directly to a PC.
-This can be useful if you're splitting your dVRK into two systems (e.g., one MTM/PSM on one controller and the other MTM/PSM an another controller) or if you use a spare PSM with an alternate master arm (e.g., PSM and Force Dimension master).
+This can be useful if you're splitting your dVRK into two systems (e.g., one MTM/PSM on one controller and the other MTM/PSM on another controller) or if you use a spare PSM with an alternate master arm (e.g., PSM and Force Dimension master).